rainbowism/pokefirered/README.md

   * Red is positive, purple is negative.
   * + = 21+ IV
   * - = 10- IV
-Show Hidden Power typing in the summary. (still doesn't show in battle) Remove help system.
+Show Hidden Power typing in the summary and battles.
+Remove help system.
 Remove PokeCenter lag.
 Remove a lot of intro dialogue and tutorials.